Our Blog

 Standard hearing tests in Canada typically range around $90 for adults under 60.
 Some clinics might offer reduced prices for hearing tests while some can cost much higher.
 A pediatric hearing test (under 18 years old) might be slightly more expensive than a standard adult test, costing around $110.
 Meanwhile, industrial hearing tests for occupational reasons might cost around $125.

-Additional information: After your visit, your doctor will advise you if you need to get a hearing aid in Toronto and even provide recommended solutions.
+Additional information: After your visit, your audiologist will advise you if you need to get a hearing aid in Toronto and even provide recommended solutions.
 It takes only a minute or two to determine which model suits you.

 Conclusion